-Successful applicants will have a minimum GPA of 3.0 (based on 4.0) in all college work; minimum scores at the 50th percentile on the revised verbal and quantitative GRE® revised General Test, and a minimum score of 3.5 on the Analytical Writing section of the GRE® revised.
-Students for whom English is a foreign language must have a minimum TOEFL score of 100 (internet), 600 (paper); or Band 7.0 on the IELTS (reading and writing modules), or a minimum score of 120 on the Duolingo English Test.
+Successful applicants will have a minimum GPA of 3.0 (based on 4.0) in all college work.
+Students for whom English is a foreign language must have a minimum TOEFL score of 100 (internet), Band 7.0 on the IELTS (reading and writing modules), or a minimum score of 120 on the Duolingo English Test.

 - Complete the SHRS online application

 - Submit an essay stating career goals, specific research interests and experience, and clinical interests and experience.

 - Provide three to five academic or work related letters of recommendation (at least one academic reference must be included).

 - Submit a resume including work history, formal education, continuing education, licensing and certification, professional organizations, honors and awards, publications, presentations, and grants.

 - Submit transcripts from all colleges and universities attended.

 - Provide at least one example of written work (class project, course assignment, publication for which candidate is first author, etc.).

 - Additional requirements for international applicants